wenjie2wang/splines2/README.md

 ## Features

-The package **splines2** (version 0.4.5) provides functions to construct basis matrices of
+The package **splines2** provides functions to construct basis matrices of

 -   B-splines
 -   M-splines
 -   I-splines
 -   convex splines (C-splines)
--   periodic M-splines
+-   periodic splines
 -   natural cubic splines
 -   generalized Bernstein polynomials
 -   their integrals (except C-splines) and derivatives of given order by